faceless-ui/modal/src/ModalProvider/README.md

 - #### `containerRef`
   Type: `Ref`\
-  Notes: The container that each modal will portal into, used by [Modal Container](../ModalContainer/README.md)
+  Notes: The container that each modal will portal into, used by [ModalContainer](../ModalContainer/README.md).

 - #### `setContainerRef`
   Type: `Method`\
   Args: Reference\
-  Notes: Used by [Modal Container](../ModalContainer/README.md) to populate `containerRef` on mount.
+  Notes: Used by [ModalContainer](../ModalContainer/README.md) to populate `containerRef` on mount.

 - #### `oneIsOpen`
   Type: `Boolean`\